salesforce/kafka-junit/kafka-junit4/README.md

     /**
      * KafkaTestUtils is a collection of re-usable/common access patterns for interacting with the Kafka cluster.
-     * @return Instance of KafkaTestUtils configured with the Kafka cluster.
+     * @return Instance of KafkaTestUtils configured to operate on the Kafka cluster.
      */
     public KafkaTestUtils getKafkaTestUtils();
 ```